 Cité-ID seeks to create a safe space where ideas can be shared openly across disciplines and sectors.
 The Living Lab serves as a knowledge broker (data, processes, best practices, popularization) that facilitates inter-sectoral collaboration between researchers and knowledge users such as public decision-makers.
 It is a participatory space that enables stakeholders to discuss, request or offer solutions.

-Cité-ID is led by Professor Marie-Christine Therrien at the École nationale d’administration publique (ÉNAP) in Montréal.
-Cité-ID is supported mainly by the Fond de Recherché du Québec.
+Cité-ID is led by Professor Marie-Christine Therrien at the École nationale d’administration publique (ENAP) in Montréal.
+Cité-ID is supported mainly by the Fonds de Recherché du Québec.

 Geneviève Baril completed undergraduate and Master’s degrees in political science at the Université de Québec à Montréal (UQAM).
 Before joining the team at Cité-ID, she was Executive Director of the Research Institute on Self-determination of Peoples and National Independence (2016−2018), and a founding member of the Institut du Nouveau Monde, where she worked between 2003 and 2016, including as interim Associate Director General.
 Other past roles include the presidency of the Federation of Québec College Students (1999−2000) and the Advisory Committee of the youth section of Emploi-Québec (2002−2004), the vice-presidency of the Permanent Youth Council (2001−2004), and membership on the boards of directors of the Council on the Status of Women (2012−2016) and the Women, Politics and Democracy Group (2009−2011).
 Her expertise and interests are in public participation, collaborative governance, interculturalism, feminism and nationalism.

-Julie-Maude Normandin holds a Master’s of Public Administration from the École nationale d’administration publique (ENAP), and is currently completing a doctorate on the design and implementation of public policies in resilience.
+Julie-Maude Normandin holds a Master’s of Public Administration and a PhD from the École nationale d’administration publique (ENAP) on the design and implementation of public policies in resilience.
 Her research deals with policies to manage risk and crises, public policy analysis, and the management of complex problems by public administrations.
 She has published book chapters and scientific articles in prestigious journals such as the Journal of Contingencies and Crisis Management, the Journal of Health Organization and Management, and the International Journal of Risk Assessment and Management.
 Julie-Maude has worked as a lecturer at the ENAP, an advisor with the Québec Auditor General’s Office and the Government of Québec, and as a journalist with Radio-Canada and the newspaper Le Nouvelliste.
 She was a participant in the Parliamentary internship program in Canada’s House of Commons (2007−2008) and at the municipal level was a member of the Montréal Youth Council (2010−2012).
 Julie-Maude was awarded the Social Science and Humanities Research Council’s Joseph-Armand-Frappier study bursary and Michael-Smith grant for studies abroad, along with the ENAP’s Gérard-Bergeron prize.

 Johanne Préval holds a Masters’ in healthcare administration from the Université de Montréal (2008) and a diploma in hospital administration from the École nationale de Santé publique de Rennes (1998).
 She has worked as a research professional at the Université de Montréal’s Research Institute on Public Health (IRSPUM) and currently works in that capacity with both the École nationale d’administration publique and the Research Centre of the Université de Montréal Health Centre (CRCHUM).
 Her main interests are the performance of health care organizations, the quality and safety of patient care, health system reform and transformation, knowledge transfer, interorganizational networks, and the implementation of healthy policy policies.